Daimakaicho/audio-preview/README.md

-# sound-preview
+# audio-preview
-This module allow to preview a sound from file picker.
+This module allows to preview an audio file from file picker.